seb-fae/NCP-Zigbee-Secure-Element/README.md

 * mbedtls_ecdh_compute_shared
 * mbedtls_ecdsa_can_do

-This is normal.
-This function are implemented in efr32mg21b_mgmt.c
+In spite of these errors, mbedtls libraries have been generated.
+These missing functions are implemented in following application.

 ## Compile application and link with Mbedtls libraries